BorisBuechelNOW/sn-tdd-cli/README.md

 # sn-tdd-cli

-TDD command line tool for ServiceNow's Automated Testing Framework (ATF) which enable you to write and run your tests within your favorite editor.
+TDD command line tool for ServiceNow's Automated Testing Framework (ATF) which enables you to write and run your tests within your favorite editor.

 ![Visual Studio Code](vs_code.png)